dolittle-obsolete/Learning/gettingStarted.md

 # Getting Started
 Welcome to the Getting Started guide!
-In this guide, you will develop a ToDo app built on a Dolittle back end, and an Aurelia front end.
+In this guide, you will develop a ToDo app built on a Dolittle back end, and connect an Aurelia front end.
 The lesson consists of three parts.
 - Getting up and running
 - Creating the back end